Poisonous Mushrooms¶

 most_important_features

-Find the optimal hyperparameters for a Support Vector Classifier¶
+Find the optimal regularization parameter value for a SVM model¶

 C = np.logspace(-2, 2, 5)